samdoidge/samdoidge.com/pages/about.md

 <!-- Currently I'm seeking truth, wherever it may be found. -->

-Recently I've worked on <a href="https://propertywisdom.io">Property Wisdom</a> - a site providing key data to help people make the best investments in the UK property market.
+Recently I've worked on <a href="https://www.youtube.com/watch?v=VhS5cHxe1vE">Property Wisdom</a> - a site providing key data such as rental demands and yields across the UK property market.

 Previously I was contracting at a UK investment fund, and before that developing a [football simulation game](/football-club-owner).
 In a past life I developed a Bitcoin investment application, and worked at a cryptocurrency startup.